Nextiva / Blog / Customer Experience

 1. Customer satisfaction (CSAT)

-A customer satisfaction (CSAT) score gauges customers’ satisfaction when they buy your product or service — or even when they just communicate with your business.
+A customer satisfaction score gauges customers’ satisfaction when they buy your product or service — or even when they just communicate with your business.

 To calculate CSAT: Ask customers to take a simple customer satisfaction survey where they rate their satisfaction on a numerical scale.
 Then, average those scores.